antonytrupe/rfw/README.md

 ## TODO
 1. touch controls
 1. ability to claim a character
-2. keep a list of only characters that need processed
+2. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
 3. random stats when spawning
 4. no moving while incapacitated/dying/dead
 5. collision